ElenStr/pcl/README.md

 # pcl

 Compiler implementation for [PCL](http://courses.softlab.ntua.gr/compilers/2019a/pcl2019.pdf) language in OCaml using LLVM.
-See implementation report in PCL.pdf.
+See implementation report in PCL.pdf in greek.

 ## Installation
 ### Prerequisites